sourav-ad/penalized_mnl/README.md

 3. Set the working directory to the repository root.

-4. Make sure the required packages are installed.
+4. Make sure the working directory is set to the repository root and that the required input files are available in the expected folders.

 5. Run one of the following scripts: